cqframework/FhirProfileTools/README.md

  * if profile misses any elements that are defined in the base resource which could have been added or renamed after the profile was created.

+FhirSimpleBase is a base class with helper methods for parsing the published FHIR structure definition XML files (aka profiles).
+It uses the FHIR Java reference API (tools.jar) that is published alongwith the FHIR documentation.

 Additional Documentation:
 * [Customizing Validation Rules](customRules.md)